The Medicus Firm Blog

 Send a 'Thank-You' Note

 A handwritten thank-you note can help you stand out from other candidates, especially in an age where email messages are easily overlooked.
 This small but meaningful gesture shows genuine appreciation and reinforces your interest in the opportunity.
-If you’ve traveled for the interview, consider bringing thank-you cards with you and writing them on the flight home to ensure a timely follow-up.
+If you’ve traveled for the interview, consider bringing thank-you cards with you and preparing them prior to the meeting.
+Leave the note with reception or a front desk on your way out!

 Contact Us to Find Your Next Healthcare Role